How to Use?

 All energy meters that support Modbus RTU or Modbus TCP protocol.
 Popular brands like ENTES MPR60S/63S, Schneider PM5xxx, ABB M4M, Siemens PAC, and Janitza UMG series are directly supported.

-Where should the Collector be installed?
+Where should the Connector be installed?

 What happens during an internet outage?